-Of MSAADA’s already completed project load in India totaling about 178,000 m2 (or close to 2 million square feet!), educational projects have been the primary project type.
+Of MSAADA’s already completed project load in India totaling about 178,000 m2 (or close to 2 million square feet!), educational projects have been the primary project type, followed by medical projects.

 MSAADA has served in India since the mid-1980s, when we first provided services on what eventually became a very large school project for the Arcot Lutheran Church (ALC).
 Over the course of about 15 years, we redesigned and rebuilt 90 schools, serving a total of about 40,000 students.
 Although the schools are owned and operated by a Lutheran Church in Tamil Nadu, about 90% of the students are Hindus.
 Most serve only day students, but some are boarding schools.

 Additionally, MSAADA’s services on the project ended up including also two new Teachers’ Training Institutes.
 It was valuable to the project that beyond just the construction, there was an educational component, which initially included plans for providing books and other supplies in the classrooms plus giving in-service training to the teachers.
 In the end, the project expanded to also include adult education program for the parents and others in the towns and villages where the schools are located, as well as a health program for the students and the communities.

 In his book, “Design & Dignity”, MSAADA’s founder, Poul Bertelsen, ends a chapter about the ALC School project as follows:

 “It is fitting, then to end this chapter with a short piece I wrote when I was asked to formulate a brief statement about what the ALC School Project has meant to me personally: